-Albany Medical College Program in Science, Humanities and Medicine program in medical education.
+Albany Medical College Program in Science, Humanities and Medicine

+Personally and academically talented high school seniors who have demonstrated a commitment to the service of others will be jointly accepted by Siena and Albany Medical College into a unique eight-year program in medical education.
 A 3.4 average in the sciences is required to remain in the program.
 In the junior and senior years at Siena, academic emphasis will be placed on the humanities.
 Students in this program will be required to declare a minor in one of the humanities or social sciences and will earn a B.A. degree in Biology (see Biology Department listing for specific course requirements).
 An extended commitment to volunteer service is required of all program participants during the summer between the junior and senior years.
 Funding is provided for travel and living expenses.
 Candidates must complete the Common Application and Siena Supplemental Application by Novenber 15 of the student's senior year in high school.